 When a Warrior has built a connection to a client over weeks, months or years in the trial court, but hires a contractor for the appeal, the risk arises that the contractor won’t bring TLC methods to the appeal.
 The risk arises that a contractor cannot understand, and thus will not help the appellate court understand, the story that the Warrior discovered.
 A contractor may not appreciate the urgency of the legal issues presented, and may not invest in the opportunity to change the law for the better.

-And, as Gerry has also long taught, you are enough.
+And, as TLC also teaches, you are enough.
 The Warrior who loves her client really can beat the bloodless opposing counsel; can obtain unlikely results on appeal, just as at trial; and can change the law for the better.
 The appellate process can indeed feel intimidating, but the TLC Appellate Support Team is now here to help alums meet those challenges.

 The Appellate Support Team does not handle appeals for Warriors; nor do its members write briefs for Warriors.
 But the Team can give alums coaching and guidance in handling their own appeals.
 The types of support the Team can provide include: